Netflix/falcor/documentation/jsongraph.md

 }
 ~~~

-Now we evaluate the "todosById" key, which yields an object.
+Now we evaluate the `todosById` key, which yields an object.
 Next, we convert the number 44 into a string using JavaScript's toString algorithm.
-Then we look up the resulting string "44" which yields another object.
-Finally we arrive at the last key: "done".
+Then we look up the resulting string `44` which yields another object.
+Finally we arrive at the last key: `done`.
 We replace the value at this location with the new value: true.
 We also insert the value into the JSON Graph subset, and return the JSON Graph subset as the new result of the abstract set operation.

 ~~~js
 // JSON Graph object